whbrewer/spc/NOTES.md

 # SPC Release Notes

+## 1/13/26

+Update SPC to Python 3.
+Update Bottle web server to Flask, update gluino data access layer (DAL) to pyDAL, update boto to boto3 for AWS support.

 ## 8/29/17

 If you want to run `./spc test` to test routes, need to first run `./spc requirements` on existing installation to update the 3rd party dependencies.